 A total shift towards a sustainable energy system is a complex and long process, but is one that can be achieved within a period of about 20 years.
+Implementation will require initial investment, long-term national strategies and action plans.
+However, the changes will have a number of benefits including a more stable energy supply than at present and major improvement in the environmental performance of the energy sector, and certain social benefits (Figure 2).
 A vision that used methodologies and calculations based on computer modelling can utilised: